Squawka / News / Ballon d’Or 2025 odds: Ousmane Dembele leads race after fantastic PSG season

 Mo Salah was favourite to win the Ballon d’Or not too long ago.
 Liverpool were favourites to win the Premier League and the Champions League.
 The only case people were making against Salah winning the Ballon d’Or in his career, was the fact that he’s Egyptian.
 But that was shut down very quickly as obvious disrespect of the Africa Cup of Nations.

-However, Salah has now fallen slightly down the rankings after Liverpool’s Champions League exit.
+However, Salah fell down the rankings after Liverpool exited the Champions League — leaving them with just the Premier League.
 The Champions League hadn’t seen Salah at his best this season, with the Egyptian scoring three goals and providing four assists in nine games.
 While that doesn’t sound bad, when you compare it to his Premier League showing, it pales in comparison.

 Read more: